 We buy our groceries without ever making eye contact with the person scanning our Frosted Mini-Wheats.
 The cashier just an extension of the checkout aisle.

 We drape ourselves in routine, forgetting that feeling of new-ness.

 We say things that we think should be said instead of saying what we know is right.

 But with our auto-drive, auto-text, auto-tweet, auto-think, auto-write: Authenticity has been replaced with Auto-thencity — an automated version of us that’s not really us.

 Your success hinges on your ability or inability to be a real.live.human. (click to tweet)

 Three Key Places to be Human

 1. Job Search

 It is those who shake a hand and look into eyes, who will win the job.
-A piece of paper is easy to turn down.
-A person with a smile and a laugh and a story is much harder.
+A resume has no face.
+A piece of paper is too easy to say no to.
+A person with a smile, laugh and a story is much harder.
 Humans want to help humans.
 Humans love reaching out a hand to pick up another.
-When looking for a job, somehow, someway become a human to the human on the other side.
+When looking for a job, somehow, someway you must become a human to the human on the other side.
 No matter how “green” we get, humans will always crumble up paper before a person.

-Having an affair with a Word document is not how I want my wife and kids to remember me.
+Having an affair with my computer is not how I want my wife and kids to remember me.